-Whenever there is traffic going through Aviatrix gateway, you can apply IP address based stateful firewall policies.
+Whenever there is traffic going through Aviatrix gateway, you can apply an IP address based stateful firewall policies.
 This reduces the need to have to configure security groups of each instances in the VPC for traffic between VPCs.
 There is no limit as to how many rules you can apply on Aviatrix gateway.
 Aviatrix solution solves these problems:

 - Enforce Security Policies Developers don’t always follow the best practice when it comes to security, enforcing policies at the gateway takes that worry away.

-- Regulation We cannot use AWS VPC Peering as it does not allow us to apply policies.
+- Regulation We cannot use the AWS VPC Peering as it does not allow us to apply policies.
 We need an infrastructure presence that not only provides security but also enforce policies.

 To learn how to setup the L4 firewall, follow the doc.